Sermon: Four Views of Christ (Part 6)

-It's even more awesome in its significance than Genesis, the 1st chapter, because here we are introduced to the Author of what happened in Genesis, the 1st chapter.
+It's even more awesome in its significance than Genesis 1 because here we are introduced to the Author of what happened in Genesis 1.
 We are introduced to His life and character and they are about to be described on the pages that follow.
 Here He is being introduced as coping with life on the terms of a man.

 These are staggering assertions.
 John is talking about somebody that he viewed with his own eyes who was the Maker of everything man knows that was made.
 The Creator of life—and he saw Him!
 He spoke with Him!
 He touched Him!
 He was impressed in a way that others were not.
 We see some of that coming out in his writing.